Artur Krysiak

-Artur Łukasz Krysiak ([ˈartur ˈkrɨɕak]; born 11 August 1989) is a Polish professional footballer who plays as a goalkeeper for Start Brzeziny.
+Artur Łukasz Krysiak ([ˈartur ˈkrɨɕak]; born 11 August 1989) is a Polish professional footballer who plays as a goalkeeper for IV liga Łódź club Boruta Zgierz.
 He previously played in the Scottish Premier League for Gretna and Motherwell and in the Football League for Swansea City, Burton Albion, Exeter City and Yeovil Town.
 He also played for the Poland national under-19 team.

 Club career

 Born in Łódź, Łódź Voivodeship, Krysiak trained at the academy of UKS SMS Łódź from 2004 until 31 August 2006 when he joined English Championship club Birmingham City on a three-year contract for a fee of £60,000.
 After only two hours on trial at Birmingham, goalkeeping coach Nigel Spink knew that "he was the real deal".
 Academy director Terry Westley described him as "a strong character [who] really stands out as a massive presence in goal" and believes that Krysiak can reach the top as "he has that Premiership mentality and quality".

 He spent the second half of the 2007–08 season on loan at Scottish Premier League club Gretna.
 He made his debut on 16 February 2008 after Greg Fleming was suspended.
 Due to the good form of Fleming, Krysiak started in only three matches; on his third appearance he was named in Setanta Sports' SPL Team of the Week.
 He made one further appearance, impressing after coming on as a substitute against Hearts on 13 May 2008.

 At the start of the 2008–09 season, Krysiak joined York City of the Conference Premier on loan for a month, as cover for injured goalkeeper Michael Ingham.
 He made his debut in a 1–0 victory against Crawley Town and was substituted during his second appearance against Wrexham after suffering a dislocated finger, which resulted in him returning to Birmingham.

 After Birmingham's second-choice goalkeeper Colin Doyle underwent a knee operation, Krysiak replaced him on the substitutes' bench for the Championship match against Doncaster Rovers in September 2008.
 He joined fellow Championship team Swansea City on a three-month emergency loan on 23 September, and on the same day featured on the bench in a 1–0 victory over rivals Cardiff City in the League Cup.
 He made his debut for Swansea in a 3–0 win over Southampton in the Championship, in which he played the full 90 minutes.
 Krysiak was named in the Championship team of the week after making his debut for Swansea.
 He returned to Birmingham following the conclusion of this loan spell.